School of the Environment

 EMBA 5516 Special topics in Ethics, Law and Governance

-Dr. Millward is a Professor in the Department of Geography and Environmental Studies.
+Dr. Millward is a Professor Emeritus in the Department of Geography and Environmental Studies.
 His specialty is urban geography, with a focus on development issues and land-use planning.
 This interest also extends to growth management issues in the rural-urban fringe.
 His most visible contribution relates to the Halifax Regional Municipal Plan, approved in 2006: he served on the Regional Planning Committee for over three years and chaired the Committee in 2005-6.
 He has also served on committees preparing district and local development plans, and was a long-time member of the Dartmouth Lakes Advisory Board.

 Dr. Millward’s recent research relates to geographical variations in healthy physical activity.
 This research seeks to understand how community location, density, and design affect the likelihood of different kinds of physical activity, and promote or deter healthy lifestyles.